 But immersion is not the only meaning of baptizo.
 Sometimes it just means washing up.
-Thus Luke 11:38 reports that, when Jesus ate at a Pharisee’s house, "[t]he Pharisee was astonished to see that he did not first wash [baptizo] before dinner."
-They did not practice immersion before dinner, but, according to Mark, the Pharisees "do not eat unless they wash [nipto] their hands, observing the tradition of the elders; and when they come from the market place, they do not eat unless they wash themselves [baptizo]" (Mark 7:3–4a, emphasis added).
+Thus Luke 11:38 reports that, when Jesus ate at a Pharisee’s house, “[t]he Pharisee was astonished to see that he did not first wash [baptizo] before dinner.”
+According to Mark, the Pharisees “do not eat unless they wash [nipto] their hands, observing the tradition of the elders; and when they come from the market place, they do not eat unless they wash themselves [baptizo]” (Mark 7:3–4a, emphasis added).
 So baptizo can mean cleansing or ritual washing as well as immersion.

 A similar range of meanings can be seen when baptizo is used metaphorically.
 Sometimes a figurative “baptism” is a sort of “immersion”; but not always.
 For example, speaking of his future suffering and death, Jesus said, “I have a baptism [baptisma] to be baptized [baptizo] with; and how I am constrained until it is accomplished!”
 (Luke 12:50) This might suggest that Christ would be “immersed” in suffering.
 On the other hand, consider the case of being “baptized with the Holy Spirit.”